 Establishing a Budget for Your Screened in Porch

-Converting an existing deck or porch into a screened outdoor living area requires good planning, starting with your budget.
+Converting an existing deck or porch into an outdoor screen enclosure requires good planning, starting with your budget.
 Before you can start to juggle numbers, however, you need to think about what you want in your screened patio, beginning with the size.
 If you want to host large gatherings in your new space, you may need to include a patio extension.
 If you want to save a little money, consider screening in only a portion of your existing patio; this gives you a great place to put other outdoor features, such as a grill.

 Preparations Before Beginning the Project